 The course has a unique focus on physical theatre and is designed to produce strong, highly employable dancers who will be able to work in a range of settings.

 MA participants will be part of a touring company, The Collective.
-The company is led by David Lloyd, a well-known and highly respected dance artist, choreographer, educator and producer.
-Daily technique classes as well as regular workshops will ensure The Collective is well prepared to perform extensively.
+The company is artistically led by David Lloyd, a well-known and highly respected dance artist, choreographer, educator, and producer.
+David teaches daily technique classes as well as regular workshops and will ensure The Collective is well prepared to perform extensively.